 - Umbrella or a Rain Poncho (if visiting during monsoon)

-- Trekking shoes (recommended for trek) or Shoes with good grip.
+- Trekking shoes (recommended for trekking) or Shoes with good grip.

-- Comfortable Lower if planning to go on trek as a jeans is not advisable for this purpose
+- Comfortable Lower if planning to go on the trek as jeans are not advisable for this purpose

 Tourist Places in Gangotri

-I have actually covered this topic in details in a different article but for a quick overview, below is a list of places of tourist interest in Gangotri.
+I have actually covered this topic in detail in a different article but for a quick overview, below is a list of places of tourist interest in Gangotri.

 - Bhagirathi Shila